Vincenzo9651/DROM/README.md

-# DROM
-Implementation of the work presented in the paper: DROM: Multi-task Robotic Manipulation via Diffusion Models
+# DROM: Multi-task Robotic Manipulation via Diffusion Models

+Paper submitted to ICRA 2025.

+The code will be available after acceptance confirmation.